-The bachelor project, re-exam, must include an abstract.
-The maximum length of the bachelor project and products, if any, is 84,000 typing units, including spaces, but excluding front page, contents, footnotes, list of references and appendices.
+The maximum length of the bachelor project is 120,000 typing units, including spaces, but excluding front page, contents, footnotes, list of references and appendices.
+If the project includes products, the written part must not exceed 86,000 typing units, including spaces, but excluding front page, contents, footnotes, list of references and appendices.